 Make sure, as a host, you’re muting everyone you need to

-Distractions are easily the biggest enemy of the WFH, especially when said distractions are affecting the whole team.
+Distractions are easily the biggest enemy of lockdown life, especially when said distractions are affecting the whole team.
 You can’t help having a young child, a barking dog or a pissed-off other half in your home, but you can certainly stop them from interrupting the meeting.
 If you’re not muting yourself, it’s up to the host to make sure everyone’s muted.

 There are other helpful shortcuts to avoid participants from getting accidental and unwanted audio in your Zoom meetings, such as pressing spacebar to temporarily unmute yourself or using the “raise hand” function.